EVALUATION SERVICES

 Myofunctional Therapy addresses atypical and adaptive patterns within the oral facial complex.

-• Swallowing- tongue thrust during swallow (reverse swallow)
+- Swallowing- tongue thrust during swallow (reverse swallow)

-• Resting posture - forward tongue posture /open mouth posture
+- Resting posture - forward tongue posture /open mouth posture

-• Sound development- distortion of sibilant sounds (s, z) and forward placement for t, d, n, l
+- Sound development- distortion of sibilant sounds (s, z) and forward placement for t, d, n, l

-• Chewing skills- weak or immature
+- Chewing skills- weak , immature or uncoordinated

 Motor-Based Praxis Therapy

+We are trained in Dynamic Temporal and Tactile Cueing to address motor speech disorders.
 DTTC is a motor-based approach, meaning it is designed to improve the brain’s ability to plan and program movements for speech, which most experts believe is the underlying cause of Childhood Apraxia of Speech.

 Play Therapy